 - Four top-notch, formant-corrected harmony voices with independent vocal character, pan settings, and vibrato.

-- Antares throat modeling innovation enables users to practice their voice in real-time through a physical technological model with a similar structure of the human vocal area.
+- Antares throat modeling innovation enables you to practice their voice in real-time through a physical, technological model with a similar structure of the human vocal area.

 - Multiple control modes ranging from automatic to physical control.